Vladimir-Lin/aitkphp/README.md

-# aitkphp
+# phpAITK
-PHP for AI Toolkits
+PHP Toolkits for AI